kubernetes-client/python/README.md

 ### Hostname doesn't match

-If you get an `ssl.CertificateError` complaining about hostname match, your installed packages does not meet version [requirements](requirements.txt).
+If you get an `ssl.CertificateError` complaining about hostname match, your installed packages do not meet version [requirements](requirements.txt).
-Specifically check `ipaddress` and `urllib3` package versions to make sure they met requirements in [requirements.txt](requirements.txt) file.
+Specifically, check `ipaddress` and `urllib3` package versions to make sure they met requirements in the [requirements.txt](requirements.txt) file.

-### Why Exec/Attach calls doesn't work
+### Why Exec/Attach calls don't work

-Starting from 4.0 release, we do not support directly calling exec or attach calls. you should use stream module to call them. so instead of `resp = api.connect_get_namespaced_pod_exec(name, ...` you should call `resp = stream(api.connect_get_namespaced_pod_exec, name, ...`.
+Starting from 4.0 release, we do not support directly calling exec or attach calls.
+You should use stream module to call them.
+So instead of `resp = api.connect_get_namespaced_pod_exec(name, ...` you should call `resp = stream(api.connect_get_namespaced_pod_exec, name, ...`.

 Using Stream will overwrite the requests protocol in _core_v1_api.CoreV1Api()_ This will cause a failure in  non-exec/attach calls.
-If you reuse your api client object, you will need to recreate it between api calls that use _stream_ and other api calls.
+If you reuse your API client object, you will need to recreate it between API calls that use _stream_ and other API calls.

 See more at [exec example](examples/pod_exec.py).